VS Code Tips

 Move your cursor to the first instance of the variable

-VS Code has a search and replace feature that allows us to edit all instances of a given string in multiple files at once.
+VS Code has a that allows us to edit all instances of a given string in multiple files at once.

-The VS Code minimap is displayed by default in VS Code to show one's vertical position within a file.
+The is displayed by default in VS Code to show one's vertical position within a file.
 This may not be necessary and we can hide the minimap for more space in VS Code.
 Hide the minimap by toggling View > Show Minimap in the menu bar.